ukrainian-migration/alberta-homestead-index/README.md

 ## Introduction

-The `HomesteadsSpider` scrapes homestead data from the [Alberta Homestead Index](https://www.abgenealogy.ca/alberta-homestead-index).
+The `homesteads` spider scrapes homestead data from the [Alberta Homestead Index](https://www.abgenealogy.ca/alberta-homestead-index).
 The spider navigates through the paginated website, extracting data fields such as surname, name, section, township, range, meridian, place name, reference, film, and file numbers.

 The Alberta Homestead Index was compiled by volunteers from the [Alberta Genealogical Society (AGS)](https://www.abgenealogy.ca) transcribing the applications for land patents, including all surnames.
 The index includes data from the following collections:
  - Alberta Land Patents, 1885‒1897